 - Get a wampum report from every child, and either a feather earned or "scouting report" from every child - time permitting.
-It‘s important that each child get on their feet to speak at least once each meeting.
+It‘s important that each child gets on their feet to speak at least once per meeting.
 Dads, you control the time!

 - Talk to the children and don‘t talk over their heads.
-Allow no dad‘s talk.
-Save that for Dad‘s Only Meeting.
+Allow no dads' talk.
+Save that for Dads-Only Meetings.
 Remember the purpose of the program (See 2 above).
 The children may understand more than you think they do.

 - Use a talking stick- it is fun!
 Honor the concept and it will be a valuable tool.

-- Use Y Guides/ Princess names!
+- Use Y Guides names!
 This adds a great deal.
 This helps to set the tone and spirit of the meeting.

 - Encourage feather earning; talk to those who fall behind.
 Try to earn one feather each month.
 Set the example.